shengyushen/DNNsim/README.md

 *   Weights, and Inputs activations in a *.npy file
 *   Full network in a Google protobuf format file

+*   Some example models can be found under: http://www.eecg.toronto.edu/~edoisak/networks/

 ## Compilation:
 Command line compilation.
 First we need to configure the project: